Kamil Szymura

-Kamil Szymura (born 16 August 1990) is a Polish professional footballer who plays for GKS Tychy as centre-back.
+Kamil Szymura (born 16 August 1990) is a Polish professional footballer who plays for III liga club Pniówek Pawłowice as a centre-back.

 Career

-Club

 In the summer 2010, he was loaned to Ruch Radzionków from Górnik Zabrze.
 He returned to Górnik one year later.
 In 2013, he signed a contract with GKS Jastrzębie.

-In 2018–19, he appeared in I liga 22 times and scored 7 goals.
+During the 2018–19 season, he appeared in I liga 22 times and scored 7 goals.

 On 1 August 2020, he signed a two-year contract with GKS Tychy.